4 Tips to Help Prevent Estrogen Dominance, A Risk for Breast Cancer in Women and Men

 - Estrone is known as the menopause estrogen.
 It’s secreted by ovaries, converted by testosterone or produced by fat tissue.
 This is why some experts consider being overweight a risk for certain cancers.
 Although it helps protect the heart and brain in women and men, it can cause some weight gain, raise the risk for estrogenic cancers and has been linked to type 2 diabetes and atherosclerosis in men.

 Genetics are involved in breast cancer but not as much as you might think.
-Around 10 percent of breast cancer cases have familial ties, according to BreastCancer.org.
+Less than 15 percent of breast cancer cases have familial ties, according to BreastCancer.org.
 Hormones play a role in at least some types of breast cancer.

 Breast cancer has lots of potential causes, according to National Institute of Environmental Health Sciences-funded research.
 Causes include smoking, excessive alcohol consumption, exposure to ionizing radiation and being overweight, particularly after menopause.
 Taking combination hormonal therapy products (estrogen and progesterone together) and using of diethylstilbestrol (or DES) – a medication used years ago to prevent miscarriages and premature deliveries are also considered potential causes.